drbean/edit/mari/Essay_Academic_Writing_B-6.md

 influences are clearly reflected in the life styles and narratives of the book club members.

-Karen Joy Fowler (1950-), an American postmodernist writer says that readers don't have to be familiar with Jane Austen works to enjoy the book, which could be compared to a tapestry gently woven with two kinds of narrative thread, Austen's as warp, Fowler's as weft, with some sparkling pop culture magic cast on its surface, making the book even more welcoming, generous and fun.
+An American postmodernist writer, Karen Joy Fowler (1950-) says that readers don't have to be familiar with Jane Austen's works to enjoy the book, which can be compared to a tapestry gently woven from two kinds of narrative thread, Austen's as warp, and Fowler's as weft, with some sparkling pop culture magic cast over its surface, making the book welcoming, generous and fun.

-Though Jane Austen lived in a totally different era, there are things in common between the narratives and interests of ladies in Jane Austen's books and women, and a man, in Fowler's.
-What makes these women of two hundred years apart empathize so much with each other?
+Though Jane Austen lived in a totally different era, there are things in common shared by the narratives and the interests of the ladies in Jane Austen's books and the women, and man, in Fowler's.
+What makes these women of two hundred years apart resonate so much with each other?

 Chapter 1 Why book clubs?

-The book club phenomenon in the late twentieth century US was inspired by the third wave feminism.
+The book club wave in the late twentieth century US was inspired by third wave feminism that emerged at the same time.
 Pamela Burger says, 'Leisure reading groups have become a full-fledged phenomenon since 1989, and are now found everywhere from offices to religious communities to, increasingly, virtual platforms.'
 (Burger, 2015)

-Among the numerous forerunners from the Puritan Bible-study groups to the contemporary book clubs of women, the most significant were women's culture clubs that emerged out of the late nineteenth century progressive movements.
-The members of these clubs were mostly white women from the middle and upper-middle classes and they gathered to discuss literature, history, and the fine arts, instead of social reform, which was often the case with the first and the second wave feminists.
+But the phenomenon had numerous forerunners, including Puritan Bible-study groups.
+The most significant were women's culture clubs that emerged out of the late nineteenth century progressive movements.
+The members of these clubs were mostly white women from the middle and upper-middle classes and they gathered to discuss literature, history, and the fine arts, rather than social reform, which was often the concern of the first and the second wave feminists.
 (Burger, 2015)

-Though it might be hard for 2020ers to imagine that "home" was the only place where Americans believed a woman should be 150 years ago, even bright, inquisitive and determined American women had few opportunities to display their talents in those days.
-Education and career opportunities were few, no skill-developing beyond house chores such as needlework or cooking was expected of them, let alone women being involved in the community.
-Mothers and wives were thoroughly expected to focus on caring for their families as a good example of moral behavior.
+Though it might be hard for millenials to imagine that "home" was the only place where Americans believed a woman should be 150 years ago, even bright, inquisitive and determined American women had few opportunities to display their talents in those days.
+Education and career opportunities were few, no skill-developing beyond household chores such as needlework or cooking was expected of them, let alone involvement in the community.
+Mothers and wives were thoroughly expected to focus on caring for their families as good examples of moral behavior.

 (National Women's History Museum, 2014)

-The society between the 1870s and 1920s was in a long process of community building.
-Various voluntary organizations were formed in their neighborhoods including women's clubs, which became the major vehicle for American women to network, learn about social issues in order to develop their talents for the world beyond their homes.
-A book club was one of those outcomes.
+But, society between the 1870s and 1920s was involved in a long process of community building.
+Various voluntary organizations were formed in neighborhoods among which were women's clubs, and these became the major vehicle for American women to network and learn about social issues in order to develop their talents for the world beyond their homes.
+A book club was often one of the outcomes.

 (National Women's History Museum, 2014)

-However, most people in the 1950s still felt that women should be homemakers whereas men, breadwinners.
-It was in the late twentieth century, when women, working home or outside, gradually started to gain freedom and more leisure time and leave spouses, children, and house chores behind in order to spend time with other women such as friends, co-workers outside their home.
-This improvement of women's status cannot have been realized without feminism movement.
+However, most people in the 1950s still felt that women should be homemakers and men, breadwinners.
+It was only in the late twentieth century that women, working at home or outside, gradually started to gain more freedom and leisure time and were able to leave spouses, children, and household chores behind in order to spend time with other women--their friends and co-workers--outside the home.
+This improvement of women's status could not have been realized without the feminist movement.

-According to Encyclopedia Britannica, 'The third wave feminism is made possible by the greater economic and professional power and status achieved by women of the second wave, the massive expansion in opportunities for the dissemination of ideas created by the information revolution of the late twentieth century.'
+According to Encyclopedia Britannica, 'The third wave was made possible by the greater economic and professional power and status achieved by women of the second wave, [and] the massive expansion in opportunities for the dissemination of ideas created by the information revolution of the late twentieth century..'
 (Burkett, 2020)

 However, the book club boom of recent decades cannot be fully explained without referring to Oprah's Book Club, a TV book discussion club